brickcap/openresty_examples/book.md

 ```

-the above lua code initates multiple paralell subrequests to locations `url1`  and `url2`.
+the above lua code initiates multiple parallel subrequests to locations `url1`  and `url2`.
 The results are returned after all the requests have been completed.
 The equivalent nginx code would be

 ```
 location /main{